-By definition, we are a501(c)(3) nonprofit.
+By definition, we are a 501(c)(3) nonprofit.
 But really we are so much more than just a nonprofit label.
-We are dreamers, creators, and mentors who believe every individual, everywhere, is valuable and has the potential to lead positive change in their local community and beyond.
+We are dreamers, creators, and coaches who believe every individual, everywhere, is valuable and has the potential to lead positive change in their local community and beyond.

 Our mission is to provide access to the highest-quality leadership development experiences in order to empower the next generation of local and global leaders to positively impact the world.

-B the Light is a modern leadership development program for middle, high school, university, and young professional-aged participant groups.
-Our program uniquely combines online leadership mentoring and education, engagement in local community service, and culminates with an 8-14 day group leadership mission.
-B the Light takes place over 6 to 12 months.
+B the Light is a leadership development program model for students and young professionals ages 13-35.
+Our program uniquely combines online leadership development activities, engagement in local community service, and culminates with an 8-14 day group leadership mission.
+B the Light programs take place over 6 to 12 months.

-Participants meet with a leadership mentor for 30 minutes each week: anywhere, anytime.
+Participants meet with a leadership coach through video each week: anywhere, anytime.

 Gain exposure to world issues through a group leadership mission abroad.